The Damned (band): Return of Captain Sensible and new lineup (1996–2019)

-Departure of Pinch, final original lineup shows, Darkadelic, and Scabies' return (2019–present)
+Departure of Pinch and Scabies' return (2019–present)

 On 25 October 2019, Pinch announced his departure after 20 years with the band.
 His last gig was the Damned's show at the London Palladium on 27 October 2019.

 On 21 October 2020, the Damned announced that in 2021 the original lineup of Vanian, Sensible, James and Scabies would play a series of shows.
 This would mark the first time in more than two decades that James and Scabies had played with Vanian and Sensible.
 However, the COVID-19 pandemic forced the postponement of the tour until 2022.

 In February 2022, Pinch was replaced by drummer Will Taylor.
 In February 2023, the band's next studio album, Darkadelic, was announced and it was released on 28 April 2023.
 The album was preceded by the singles and music videos for "The Invisible Man" on 3 February 2023, "Beware of the Clown" on 10 March 2023 and "You're Gonna Realise" on 21 April 2023.
 All three music videos were directed by Martin Gooch.

 Former bassist Algy Ward, who had played on Machine Gun Etiquette, died on 17 May 2023.
-After leaving the Damned, Ward had formed the NWOBHM band Tank in 1980.

 Will Taylor announced his departure as the Damned's drummer in November 2023.
 Later that month, it was announced that original drummer Scabies had rejoined the band on a permanent basis.

 Founding member and original guitarist Brian James died on 6 March 2025.

-After his time with The Damned he co-founded The Lords of the New Church, a supergroup with ex-members of Dead Boys, Sham 69 and The Barracudas, before focusing on a solo career in later years.
+In January 2026, with Scabies, they released Not Like Everybody Else, a covers album of songs that had inspired them and Brian James in their youth.
+To celebrate the release, they played exclusive headline shows in Manchester and Paris.
+A third show in Cologne was cancelled at short notice after Dave Vanian lost his voice.